 Timeliness refers to the time gap between publication and the reference period.
 Punctuality refers to the gap between planned and actual publication dates.

-Analytical Services Unit of the Department for Communities, who produce these bulletins, usually receive a provisional CHS dataset by mid-May of each year with the final validated CHS dataset received by the end of June.
+Professional Services Unit of the Department for Communities, who produce this bulletin, usually receive a provisional CHS dataset by mid-May of each year with the final validated CHS dataset received by the end of June.